antounes/antounes.github.io/_posts/2021-08-13-an-engineers-journey-towards-certification.md

 ---

-After a few years working on Google Cloud Platform for carrying out tasks like storing log-level website files or performing basic SQL queries, I figured out that, sadly, I had only a (very) small view of what GCP was about.
+After a few years working on Google Cloud Platform for carrying out tasks like storing log-level website files or performing basic SQL queries, I figured out that some global and wider view of how ML and data science stuff is done on GCP was painfully lacking.